Merida Yucatan, Mexico Travel Guide

 Wear clothing that covers your shoulders and knees out of respect.

-Maintain a quiet demeanor, particularly at the time of religious services.
+Maintain a quiet demeanor, particularly during sacred services.